 Before you’re able to do that, you’ll need to get used to the keyboard and where to place your fingers.

-Find out more about our cyber security tutorials.
+Find out more about our cyber security tutorials and coding courses.

 As we said before, English keyboards have the “qwerty” layout.